MahyarNemati/MahyarNemati/README.md

 ### Hi there 👋

+I'm Mahyar Nemati and this account is a showcase of stuff i like working on.

+- 🔭 I’m currently working on completing a #1000daysofcoding Challenge
+- 🌱 I’m currently expanding my knowledge in Web3, Cloud Development, Software Engineering and AI
+- 💬 How to reach me: www.mahyarnemati.com
+- 📫 Email: Mayarnemati@gmail.com

 <!--
 **MahyarNemati/MahyarNemati** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.